freon4dsl/Freon-example/README.md

 >    `Entity` on `<a href="http://localhost:3000/" target="_blank">http://localhost:3000/</a>`.
 >    If Chrome is not your preferred browser, please open the above page in Chrome, because we
 >    cannot ensure that the editor functions as it should in other browsers.

-*   Try out the editor

-> If you are having trouble using the editor, have a look at the key-bindings under the *Help* menu.